 What are the standards on appeal?
 Won’t I have the opportunity to present additional evidence that should have been presented during the trial?

-Can you explain these standards fairly briefly?
+Can you briefly explain these standards?

-A de novo review is a review like a new matter.
-It is the standard applied to pure questions of law.
-With this standard no deference is given tot the trial court’s decision.
-Accordingly, an Illinois appellate lawyer often will seek issues for which this standard would apply.
+Manifest weight.
 Next, we have the manifest weight standard.
-It is the standard often applied to findings of fact made by a trial judge.
-The reviewing court gives significant deference to the lower court’s finding of fact because it is considered to have been in the best position to observe the conduct and demeanor of the parties and witnesses and has a degree of familiarity with the evidence that the appellate court does not have.
-The issue in this case is whether the opposite conclusion is apparent or when the findings by the trial court appear unreasonable, arbitrary or not based on the evidence.
+It’s often applied to findings of fact made by a trial judge.
+The reviewing court gives significant deference to the lower court’s factual finding because it is considered to have been in the best position to observe the witnesses’ conduct and demeanor.
+When the manifest weight standard applies, the issue will be whether the opposite conclusion is apparent or when the findings by the trial court appear unreasonable, arbitrary, or not based on the evidence.